Tangling schedules eases hardware connectivity requirements for quantum error correction: Numerical results

 For instance, the patches in \Cref{subfig:def_patch_3x7} and \Cref{subfig:tng_patch_4x7} have the same effective distances, as do the patches in \Cref{subfig:def_patch_5x3} and \Cref{subfig:tng_patch_8x3}.
 Intuitively, this is approximately what we would expect, since each error on an auxiliary qubit can propagate into an at most weight-two error on data qubits that are not accessory qubits.
 Moreover, if this propagated error is of $ZZ$ type, then its direction is always horizontal, i.e. perpendicular to the logical $Z$ direction.
 Note that this halving of one type of effective distance ($X$ in this case) is typical for other syndrome-extraction techniques as well that use more than one auxiliary qubit.
 For instance, in \Cref{fig:elongated2}, an error from an auxiliary qubit could spread to a weight-two $XX$ vertical data qubit error, regardless of the direction of the logical $X$ operator.
 Of course, we need to compensate for this effect somehow and, in the next section and in \Cref{app:rotated_lattice_surgery}, we will demonstrate how to do that for lattice surgery without increasing the number of qubits of the QPU.

 In our simulations, we compared the default $h\times w$ rotated planar code's $X$/$Z$-memory performance with the tangled version's for size $h\times (2w-2)$.
 Since their effective distances agree, we expected to see comparable results.
 We fixed the physical error rate to be $p=10^{-3}$, the number of rounds to be $2$, and compared the logical failure rates.
-We present our numerical results below for two cases: the narrow case when $w=3$ is fixed while $h$ varies, and the wide case when $h=3$ is fixed while $w$ varies.
+We present our numerical results below for three cases: the narrow case when $w=3$ is fixed while $h$ varies, the wide case when $h=3$ is fixed while $w$ varies, and the squarerer case when we vary $h$ and set $w=h$.

 Our results are shown in \Cref{fig:narrow_and_wide_data}.
 For the narrow patch case (\Cref{fig:narrow_data}), the effective $Z$-distance varies as $h = 3, 5, 7$.
 We performed a log-linear fit (with base $e$) for both the default and the tangled versions, and found the following gradients: $-1.8063$ for default $X$-memory, $-1.5075$ for tangled $X$-memory, $0.2918$ for default $Z$-memory, and $0.1707$ for tangled $Z$-memory.
 Note that we expect the logical failure rate to decrease exponentially as $h$ grows for the case of $X$ memory, and increase in the case of $Z$ memory.
 Therefore, under a physical error rate of $p=10^{-3}$, these gradients mean the following: in order to match the logical failure probability for $X$ quantum memory experiment of a default $h\times 3$ patch, we need to choose the effective $Z$-distance of the tangled patch approximately to be $e^{-1.5075+1.8063} \cdot h = 1.3482 \cdot h$; while for the case of $Z$ quantum memory the effective $Z$-distance has to be $e^{0.1707-0.2918}\cdot h = 0.8859\cdot h$ in the tangled case.